Table of Contents

 You will complete this portion with the basic information like name, date of birth, address, family members, date of your injury, the last date you worked, etc. You will also need to list your reason for applying for disability, the medical providers that are providing your treatment, your treatment plans, your medications, and any other form of income that you receive.

 You will notice immediately that the form has limited space.
 This is intentional by the insurance company to deter you from providing everything you want so they can easily deny your claim.
-Just write or type out your responses on a separate document. later, you’ll save a copy for your record and submit a copy along with your application.
+Just write or type out your responses on a separate document.
+Later, you’ll save a copy for your records and submit a copy along with your application.

 Your employer will also need to provide information to the insurance company.
-Typically your employer will provide your hire date, the last date you worked, your earnings history, and your physical and mental job requirements.
-This can be completed by your human resources department or your payroll and benefits department.
+Typically, your employer will provide your hire date, last date you worked, earnings history, and physical and mental job requirements.
+Your human resources department or your payroll and benefits department can complete this.

 Step 4: Obtain Statements From Your Physicians

-We recommend that you make an appointment with your doctor and have them fill out the form while you are present.
+We recommend that you make an appointment with your doctor and have them fill out a residual functional capacity (RFC) form while you are present.
 It is not uncommon for doctor’s offices to misplace paperwork or not treat it as a priority.
 This could delay your claim or even cause you to miss a deadline, which can cause an automatic denial.
-[Note: Most doctor’s offices will charge you a fee to complete this paperwork.
-It is totally within each doctor’s individual discretion (a) whether to charge a fee and/or (b) how much to charge.]
+Most doctor’s offices will charge you a fee to complete this paperwork.
+It is totally within each doctor’s discretion (a) whether to charge a fee and (b) how much to charge.

 Step 5: Submit Additional Supporting Documents

 A common mistake that people make is assuming that the insurance company will gather all the medical information themselves.
-While they will gather the majority of your medical records, they will not gather additional documents that would support your claim.
-If you have documents that you think will support your claim, submit those as well.
+While they will gather some of your medical records, there is no guarantee that they will gather all of the evidence necessary to support your claim.
+If you have documents that you think will support your claim, submit them.
 Just make sure anything you submit will not harm your case.
-Check out this article on harmful elements to be sure you don’t submit bad information.

 Step 6: Review and Double-Check Your Application and Supporting Documentation